Christmas Semolina Fruitcake

+This spin on the traditional western style fruitcake is very interesting.
 Semolina based sweets are a huge part of South Asian and Middle Eastern dessert scene.
-This Siju Cake or Christmas Semolina Fruitcake is inspired by the Sri Lankan Cuisine, a local version of the western fruit cake brought to Sri Lanka by the Dutch and Portuguese.
+This Suji Cake or Christmas Semolina Fruitcake is inspired by the Sri Lankan Cuisine, a local version of the western fruit cake that was brought to Sri Lanka by the Dutch and Portuguese.
 Like any other Christmas fruit cake/pudding it’s rich with spices, loaded with dried fruits and nuts, and moist with fruity liquid.

 Traditionally this Suji cake is steamed on stove top using a double boiler method but to make things easier I baked the pudding covered with foil sheet in a water bath/ bain marie.
 I used figs, dates, plums, raisins and sultanas in dried fruit and apples for a flavour boost instead of candied and canned fruit.
 But really what I wanted to shine in the recipe was the orange flavour, so not only I soaked the dried fruits in orange juice as a nonalcoholic substitute but also spread a few slices at the bottom of the pan over the layer of brown sugar (as we would in a pineapple upside down cake) so that when the cake was flipped, it had a beautiful layer of caramelised oranges on top.

 I find it to be one of the easiest and most fool proof of recipes for a fruit cake as it doesn’t require long preparation, comes out perfectly delicious and can be baked even a day before you need to serve it.
 The cake is very moist and rich.
 If you prefer a drier and darker version, after flipping it, place it uncovered in a 180 degrees C hot oven for 10 more minutes.
 You can add candied fruit to the cake to make it more colourful.
 It tastes divine, served warm with vanilla custard.

 3/4 cup semolina